 Maureen T.A.
 Jones oversees all of the Company's business and is responsible for formulating the Company's objectives and strategy.
-She is also the Company Secretary for the Company.
+She is also the Company Secretary for the Company and ensures all filings and requirements of the Companies Acts are fulfilled.